je-nunez/open_pose_and_tertiary_qualities/README.md

 [![result_1919_Arbuckle_Buster_Keaton_Back_Stage.avi](extras/result_combined_1919_Arbuckle_Buster_Keaton_Back_Stage_frame_000513.png)](result_1919_Arbuckle_Buster_Keaton_Back_Stage.avi)

-(The background used in this translation to receive the scene is at [https://commons.wikimedia.org/wiki/File:Dance_Studio_First.jpg](https://commons.wikimedia.org/wiki/File:Dance_Studio_First.jpg).)
+(The background used in this translation to receive the scene is at [https://commons.wikimedia.org/wiki/File:Dance_Studio_First.jpg](https://commons.wikimedia.org/wiki/File:Dance_Studio_First.jpg), although any other adequate background could have been chosen -giving, probably, a very different translation of the scene.)